google/oss-fuzz/docs/getting-started/new_project_guide.md

 the bug reports as they are filed.

 Any changes to this list must follow these rules:
-- Should be approved by the project maintainer (GitHub PR, project mailing list, etc).
+- Approved by the project maintainer (e.g. comment on pull request, reply on project mailing list).
-- Should be an organization email address.
+- An organization email address is used.

 ### sanitizers (optional) {#sanitizers}
 The list of sanitizers to use.
 If you don't specify a list, `sanitizers` uses a default list of supported